21dododo/book_depo_test_suite/README.md

 1. Download the repository and open it in any code editor.
 2. In the terminal write: pip install -r requirements
 3. In the terminal write: pytest
-4. If you want several tests to run in parallel, instead of step 3 write: pytest -n <number of tests in parallel> (ex: pytest -n 4)
+4. If you want several tests to run in parallel, instead of step 3 write: pytest -n {number of tests in parallel} (ex: pytest -n 4)